 You should resurface your chimney when it shows signs of wear and tear.
 If you see cracks or chips in the brickwork or the mortar between the bricks is starting to crumble, it’s time to resurface your chimney.

-Resurfacing your chimney will not only improve its appearance, but it will also help to prolong its lifespan.
+Resurfacing your chimney will not only improve its appearance but will also help prolong its lifespan.

-If you are wondering when’s the best time to resurface your chimney, here are the signs you should look for:
+If you have questions about the best time to resurface your chimney, here are the signs you should look for:

 Wear and Tear Signs on Your Chimney

-Over time, your chimney bricks may develop cracks, chips, and other forms of damage.
+Over time, your chimney bricks may develop cracks, chips, and other damage.
 These damages can be due to several things, such as age, poor construction, or harsh weather conditions.

-If you notice any of these issues, having your chimney resurfaced as soon as possible is essential.
+If you notice any of these issues, resurfacing your chimney immediately is essential.
 Ignoring these issues can lead to even more damage and, in some cases, structural problems.

 Leaning Chimney

-Using a leaning chimney can be dangerous and cause even more damage, and this is because the weight of the chimney can put too much strain on the structure, causing it to collapse.
+Using a leaning chimney can be dangerous and cause even more damage.
+The weight of the chimney can put too much strain on the structure, causing it to collapse.

 Missing Bricks or Stones